Instant Pot Frozen Corned Beef

 Check out our St. Patrick’s Day food ideas for more festive and delicious recipes!

-Serve the sliced corned beef with the tender vegetables, and enjoy with traditional Irish mustard!
+- Slice against the grain for the most tender bites, serve with the tender vegetables, and enjoy with Irish mustard.

-Cooking a frozen corned beef brisket in the Instant Pot takes about 90–100 minutes on high pressure, followed by a 15-minute natural release* If adding vegetables, cook them separately for 3 minutes on high pressure after removing the beef.
+Cook about 90–100 minutes on high pressure, followed by a 15-minute natural release.
+If adding vegetables, cook them separately for 3 minutes on high pressure after removing the beef.

 Looking for more festive flavors?
 Don’t miss these great recipes that will make your St. Patrick’s Day celebration even more delicious!